Meall nan Tarmachan

 It is normally approached from the east via the road heading north from the Ben Lawers visitors centre.
 From the Ben Lawers visitors centre the summit is only a short walk, with no real difficulties.
 Traversing the entire Tarmachan ridge does however involve some scrambling.

+Etymology

 The name Meall nan Tarmachan is Gaelic for "mound of the ptarmigans".

 Regarding the other peaks in the Tarmachan ridge, Meal Garbh (translates to "rough lump") and Beinn nan Eachan ("mountain of horses") are classified as munro tops due to lack of sufficient separation.

 Creag na Caillich ("crag of the old woman") does not qualify as a munro top (despite previous inclusions to the list) as it is 2999.7ft tall, 0.3 ft under the 3000ft criteria.

+History

+On the slopes of Creag na Caillich is the site of a Neolithic stone axe workshop.
+This site has only a limited survey but such sites are rare in the UK.